Diablohu/starter-kit-angular/README.md

 ## Services and Controllers

-You will noticed that there're `services` and `controllers` folder under `src`.
-These are used for my strategy for bundling services and controllers.
+You will noticed that there're `services`, `controllers` and `components` folder under `src`.
+These are used for my strategy for bundling services, controllers and components.

 1. Services and Controllers names are defined in `src/main.js` in array `services` and `controllers`.
-2. The process will find `src/services/${serviceName}` for the service by that name and `src/controllers/${controllerName}` for the controller by that name and then bundle them.
+2. The process will find `src/services/${serviceName}` for the service by that name, `src/controllers/${controllerName}` for the controller by that name and `src/components/${componentName}` for the component by that name and then bundle them.

 ___